r-agatsuma/nix-host-config/README.md

 ```

 #### 3. (For VMs) Attach Serial Hardware:
-If NixOS is running in a VM, you must attach a serial port device through your hypervisor's settings (e.g., VirtualBox, VMware):
+If NixOS is running in a VM, you must attach a serial port device through your hypervisor's settings (e.g., Proxmox VE):

 > VM Settings > Hardware > Add > Serial Port